 I used that story when I started promoting Dale Carnegie Training’s Leadership Training For Managers program because it was a quantifiable example of the impact a leader can have on his or her team.
-Bob’s product engineering team was operationally effective for only 3 days out of a 5-day work week because Bob was demotivating his team every Monday morning.
+Bob’s product engineering team was effective 3 days out of a 5-day work week because Bob was demotivating his team every Monday morning.

 Impact Of Old-Style Management Mindset

 I was in a seminar with another Leadership Training for Managers instructor.
 In the discussion session of the seminar, I heard a participant say “Why should I be nice to my employees?
 I’m paying them to do a job.”
 Well, that’s one way to approach the challenge.